jeffdaily/parasail/apps/README.md

 ### Generating a Homology Graph

 The parasail_aligner already can take a FASTA- or FASTQ-formatted set of sequences and all of the sequences in the file will be compared against themselves.
-If the 'edge' parameter (`-E`) in combination with any of the statistics-calculating parasail routines are selected, this changes the output calculation.
+If the 'edge' parameter (`-E`) in combination with any of the statistics-calculating parasail routines is selected, this changes the output calculation.
 The reason statistics must be calculated is that the output depends on them.
 This application is used in a metagenomics workflow, creating a homology graph as output which is later processed by a community detection application.
 The 'edges' in the graph consist of any highly similar pair of sequences such that their alignment meets certain criteria.

  * AOL = percent alignment length -- the alignment must cover at least XX percent of the longer sequence.
  * SIM = percent exact matches -- the alignment must contain at least XX percent exact character matches.